 How to Dynamically Deploy Security Policies & Apps to Windows AutoPilot Profile

-Now created we have created an Azure AD dynamic device group associated with Windows AutoPilot profile.
-Whenever a device gets assigned to Windows AutoPilot profile, you can use the AAD dynamic device group to deploy security policies or applications.
+Now created we have created an Azure AD dynamic device group associated with the Windows AutoPilot profile.
+Whenever a device gets assigned to the Windows AutoPilot profile, you can use the AAD dynamic device group to deploy security policies or applications.

 - Select the application called “MBCA“

 - Click on “Add Group” from Group blame